barsdeveloper/tank/docs/6-entity-operations.md

 Under the hood: `find_one` is just `find_many` with a limit of 1.

 ## Updating
-`save()` attempts insert or update if the driver supports conflict clauses.
+`save()` attempts insert or update (UPSERT) if the driver supports conflict clauses (e.g. Postgres, DuckDB).
+Otherwise it falls back to an insert and may error if the row already exists.
 ```rust
 let mut operator = operator;
 operator.callsign = "SteelHammerX".into();